 Have you booked your ticket to Havana on Southwest Airlines flight from Tampa International Airport?
-How about your Royal Caribbean cruise to Cuba aboard the Empress of the Seas, which will leave from Port Tampa Bay?
+How about your Royal Caribbean cruise to Cuba leaving from Port Tampa Bay?
 Or Carnival's 4-day cruise with an overnight stay in Havana?

 Despite recent changes to rules governing travel to Cuba, Tampa Bay's connection to the island remains strong.
 And while South Florida usually gets all the attention when the subject of Cuba comes up, Tampa Bay's relationship with Cuba goes back to the 1880s.
 Tampa Bay had ties to Cuba before Miami even had people!